digipres/workbench/src/dataflows/oais.md

 #
 # Then the sequence of events in this dataflow...
 #
-# FIXME If an event comes up that demands a pre-existing entity (most of them!) then this should be checked and raised!

 # We start by transferring a package from an external party:
 start sip@producer.dc